arizon-dev/.github/profile/README.md

 > Arizon is able to accomodate hosting for PHP/Node.js web application projects, as well as any application supported by the *Pterodactyl Panel* project as listed on the official *[Pterodactyl Eggs](https://github.com/parkervcp/eggs)* repository.

 ## Looking To Join?
 > *We take your privacy seriously as a member of our community.
 The details you provide us with are strictly for our own use and we will never share, sell, or release your information to any third-party organisations or companies.
-Please contact us at info@arizon.dev for questions regarding this policy.*
+Please contact us at info@arizon.dev, or gdpr@arizon.dev for questions regarding our data protection policies.*

 * 📨 Send us an email at join@arizon.dev containing your Discord and GitHub username, as well as your preferred contact details, which must include an email address and a formal name.
 * OR: